PatOConnor43/openapi-validator-proxy/README.md

 This will read the OpenAPI file `petstore.yaml` and proxy requests to `http://localhost:8080`.

+## Contributing

+### Testing

+This project uses [cargo-insta](https://crates.io/crates/cargo-insta) to create snapshots of the output to test against.
+Insta provides a tool that makes running these tests and reviewing their output easier.
+To install it run `cargo install cargo-insta`.
+Once this is installed, changes can be reviewed with `cargo insta test --review`.

+If you're just trying to run the tests you can run `cargo test`.

 ### Release Notes
 Release notes can be found on each individual tagged release as well as within the [RELEASES.md](RELEASES.md) file.